sutanu70/Segmentation/README.md

 Currently training is focused on DeepLab-LargeFOV.

 ## FAQ
-At [http://ccvl.stat.ucla.edu/deeplab_faq/](http://ccvl.stat.ucla.edu/deeplab_faq/) you can find frequently asked questions about DeepLab for Semantic Image Segmentation.
+At [http://ccvl.stat.ucla.edu/deeplab_faq/](http://ccvl.stat.ucla.edu/deeplab_faq/) you can find frequently asked questions about DeepLab for semantic image segmentation.